jxjwilliam/fullstack-ms/ms-auth/README.md

 511 Network Authentication Required
 ```

-- http: 409 is the correct status code for duplicate resource or resource already exists.
+- http: `409` is the correct status code for duplicate resource or resource already exists.
-- `res.redirect(307, '/auth/register')`: 307 Temporary Redirect (since HTTP/1.1) In this occasion, the request should be repeated with another URI, but future requests can still use the original URI.2
+- `res.redirect(307, '/auth/register')`: `307 Temporary Redirect (since HTTP/1.1)` In this occasion, the request should be repeated with another URI, but future requests can still use the original URI.2
-In contrast to 303, the request method should not be changed when reissuing the original request.
+In contrast to `303`, the request method should not be changed when reissuing the original request.
 For instance, a `POST` request must be repeated using another POST request.
+- The only difference between `307` and `302` is that `307` guarantees that the method and the body will not be changed when the redirected request is made.

 ### authentication and authorization